 How to Invest in Bitcoin?

-Similar to a stock, you can buy and hold Bitcoin as an investment fund.
+Like a stock, you can buy and hold Bitcoin as an investment fund.

 Whether you choose to stock your Bitcoin, point of view on investing it vary: Some buy and maintain long term, some buy and aim to sell after a price rally, and others bet on its price decreasing.
 Bitcoin’s price over time has experienced significant price swings, going as low as $3,000 and as high as 50,000 in 2021.